functional-data-structure/finger-tree/README.md

 ## Optimization of the code step by step

-I will copy here the output of the benchmark run on my computer after each optimization change together with a small explanation.
+I will copy here the output of a benchmark run on my computer after each optimization change together with a small explanation.

-_
-*__Note__: I did not check if the real issues were caused by generators, bound functions, V8 optimization inhibitors, or anything else...*
+_**Note**: I did not check if the real issues were caused by generators, bound functions, V8 optimization inhibitors, or anything else..._

 ### When the benchmark was added
 > d903efb8d9011a44a5ff732c569b2ae33aa5b8f1

 What the benchmark code does is, in order:

-  - build an empty tree T
+  - build an empty tree `T`
-  - add 100000 elements to the beginning of T
+  - add 100000 elements to the beginning of `T`
-  - remove those 100000 elements by popping the first element of T 100000 times
+  - remove those 100000 elements by popping the first element of `T` 100000 times
-  - add 100000 elements to the end of T
+  - add 100000 elements to the end of `T`
-  - split T at all 100000 positions, one after the other
+  - split `T` at all 100000 positions, one after the other
-  - remove the 100000 elements of T by popping the last element 100000 times
+  - remove the 100000 elements of `T` by popping the last element 100000 times

 Here are the first running times I measured for this implementation.
 It is not difficult to see that the implementation is not fast at all.
 100000 elements is